Magic hold on to beat Celtics for second time, 105-103

 TIP-INS

-Celtics: F-C Aron Baynes missed an 11th straight game with a fractured finger on his left hand. … Hayward, an 88 percent free-throw shooter, missed his first three attempts.
+Celtics: F-C Aron Baynes missed an 11th straight game with a fractured finger on his left hand. … Hayward, an 88 percent free-throw shooter, missed his first three attempts. … The Celtics missed nine free throws, seven more than Orlando. … The Celtics lost the season series to the Magic for the first time since 2009-10.

-Magic: Rookie C Mo Bamba, who missed a second game with a sore left foot, hopes to return by Wednesday. … Orlando won the season series for the first time since 2009-10.
+Magic: Rookie C Mo Bamba, who missed a second game with a sore left foot, hopes to return by Wednesday. … Khem Birch, who played 18 minutes in place of Bamba, had 10 rebounds and four blocks. … The Magic have followed their season-high, four-game losing streaks with wins over San Antonio, Toronto and Boston.

 UP NEXT